landscape photo of the farm with view of mountain range

 What is Mahi Pono’s approach to managing the economic impacts of its agricultural operations?

 We believe that Mahi Pono’s farming activities will continue to accelerate Maui’s economic diversification.
-As of March 2022, Mahi Pono employs over 300 Maui residents on a full-time basis.
+As of September 2024, Mahi Pono has over 400 employees working on farm.
 Our goal is to create more than 800 jobs in Maui County by the time our crops reach their full harvest potential.

 We have also built strong partnerships with local vendors and consultants.
 We’ve relied on our Maui-based partners for irrigation materials, nursery services, farming equipment, engineering guidance, sales & marketing, and graphic design work.
 We have – and always will be – strongly committed to supporting and working with the Maui business community.